I was tidying virtually with my client recently and the next day we had this exchange:

 Do not let uncertainty around how to get low/no joy items out of your home discourage you from tidying up.

-Even in these moments of pandemic and uncertainty, you and your family can give back, contribute to your community, environmental causes, or even turn your “stuff” back into cash without even leaving your home.
+By making the choice to live clutter free, you and your family can give back, contribute to your community, environmental causes, or even turn your “stuff” back into cash without even leaving your home.

 Consign from your computer